</ img>

 In the dry residue

-Goodram IRDM PRO Gen.2 - solid and balanced SSD-drive with high speed (of course, given the limitations of the SATAIII interface).
-It is perfect for both desktops, laptops, and game consoles.
-It works stably, without noticeable drawdowns in speed regardless of the amount of data, supports S.M.A.R.T., TRIM and ECC error correction.
-A nice bonus is a simple and functional proprietary software.
+Goodram IRDM PRO Gen.2 - a high-quality and balanced SSD drive with high operating speed (of course, taking into account the limitations of the SATAIII interface).
+It is perfect for desktop PCs, laptops, and game consoles.
+It works stably, without noticeable drops in speed, regardless of the volume of data, and supports S.M.A.R.T., TRIM and ECC error correction.
+A nice bonus is simple and functional proprietary software.
 The drive will go on sale in November, the price will be interesting.
-About 4300 UAH ($ 170) for the 1 TB version, which is significantly cheaper than the first generation Goodram IRDM PRO (the last price for 960 GB is almost 7000 UAH).
+Near4300 UAH($170) for the 1 TB version, which is significantly cheaper than the first generation Goodram IRDM PRO (the latest price for 960 GB is almost 7,000 UAH).

 4 reasons to buy Goodram IRDM PRO Gen.2:

-- High speed in the class of SATA-drives;
+- High operating speed in the class of SATA drives;

 - stable work;